Popular Job Perk: Helping To Pay Off Student Loan Debt

 “It’s one more box you can check off of a benefit that PWC offers that most other companies aren’t offering,” Galleger said.

-Student debt in the U.S.is staggering.
+Student debt in the United States is staggering.
 It’s 1.5 trillion dollars now and according to the Federal Reserve, it’s second only to mortgage debt.

 Seven out of 10 recent college graduates are paying student loans.
 The average amount: $37,000.